25 Desserts That Start with a Package of Cream Cheese

 A creamy chocolate-hazelnut spread tops a crust made of crushed Oreo cookies to make this irresistible baked cheesecake.—Nick Iverson, Milwaukee, Wisconsin

-My family looks forward to this luscious apricot-studded fudge every year.
-It's easy to make a really does melt in your mouth.
-I like to wrap up small squares of the candy with ribbon and silk holly.
+We look forward to this luscious apricot-studded fudge every Christmas.
+It's easy to make and it melts in your mouth.
+I wrap up small squares of the candy with ribbon and silk holly.

 To make these cute tarts even quicker, add the filling to store-bought phyllo tart shells. —Sarah Gilbert, Beaverton, Oregon